 The two most commonly used cord materials in our industry are polyester and aramid (Kevlar).
 Aftermarket companies usually tout aramid as being the best choice for cord material due to its great tensile strength.
 While that may be true in general, the specific service factor and pulley diameters for your drive may require a more flexible polyester cord.
 More importantly, aramid’s toughness also makes it more abrasive on itself, thereby increasing friction and heat inside the belt.
 Polyester’s smoothness minimizes that friction.
 In a drive with many bends, a smoother, more flexible polyester cord may be the engineer’s best option.

-Along the same lines is cord selection.
 Choosing the correct diameter can make or break your belt life.
 Generally speaking, small diameter cord gives better flexibility for bending around tight pulleys, but may not provide optimal strength.
 Conversely, larger diameter cord gives greater strength, but may not be the right choice for a tight bend radius.

 In applications where misalignment, or vibration and oscillation create challenges, a lower cord line (the distance from the bottom, or narrowest portion, of the belt vee to the top, or widest portion of the belt) helps prevent the belt from rolling over in the pulley.
 At the same time, drives requiring the belt to bend backwards may require a slightly higher cord line.
 Generic belts usually have a standard cord placement in some variance to the optimal location, diminishing effective life.

 How tightly, or compact, that cord winds makes a big difference in its ability to handle bending and shock loading.
 Much like a spring, a more compact cord twist enables the belt to absorb greater shock loads.
 The down side to increased twist of course, can be an increased tendency to elongate in operation, while lower twist is stronger with decreased flexibility.